zero2cx/tpmc/source/app2/README.rst

     1.0.0

 :Acknowledgment:
-    This project is forked from the Application 2 exercise of `The Python Mega Course`_ (creator: `Ardit Sulce`_).
+    This app is forked from the Application 2 exercise of `The Python Mega Course`_ (creator: `Ardit Sulce`_).